 The average selling price for all home types increased by 11.9 per cent to $930,869, compared to June 2019.
 The actual and seasonally-adjusted average selling prices were also up substantially compared to May 2020, by 7.8 and 9.8 per cent, respectively.

 Following the broader movement to reopen the economy in June, we experienced a very positive result in terms of home sales and selling prices.
 Before the onset of COVID-19, there was a great deal of pent-up demand in the market.
 This pent-up demand arguably increased further over the past three months.
 We are still in the early days of recovery, but barring any setbacks, we should continue to see stronger market conditions in the second half of 2020, as households look to satisfy their ownership housing needs.

-It will be important to closely monitor housing market conditions as economic recovery continues in the second half of 2020 and into 2021.
+It will be important to monitor housing market conditions as economic recovery continues in the second half of 2020 and into 2021.
 Policymakers should proceed cautiously with any demand-side stimulus.
-The persistent lack of listing inventory in the GTA understandably took a back seat to COVID-19 related issues in the short term, but supply should once again be top-of-mind once the recovery takes hold, in order to ensure longterm affordability in the GTA.
+The persistent lack of listing inventory in the GTA understandably took a back seat to COVID-19 related issues in the short term, but supply should once again be top-of-mind once the recovery takes hold, to ensure long-term affordability in the GTA.

-Again, we can recognize a gap between buying intentions and listing intentions, which demonstrates a broader trend exhibited in the GTA over the past few years.
-Furthermore, this gap underpins the requirement of policymakers to take action on the housing supply front, both in terms of aggregate supply and increasing the diversity of housing types available to home buyers.
+Again, we can recognize a gap between buying and listing intentions, which demonstrates a broader trend exhibited in the GTA over the past few years.
+Furthermore, this gap underpins the requirement of policymakers to take action on the housing supply front, both in terms of aggregate supply and increasing the diversity of housing types available to homebuyers.

 Lisa Patel is President of the Toronto Regional Real Estate Board, a professional association that represents 54,500 professional realtor members in the Greater Toronto Area.
 You can contact her at firstname.lastname@example.org.
 For updates on the real estate market, visit trreb.ca.